 - ‘Your comments have been incredibly useful – in particular pointing out parts of the summary that are confusing.
 I have now extensively revised this based on your advice, and the advice of other groups.
 Many thanks to all of you.’
 Mr Stephen Price, Consultant Neurosurgeon NIHR Applied Research Collaborations (ARC) Fellow

 - ‘All the feedback was very helpful and I expect it to impact positively on the study.’
 Dr Audrey Melvin, Clinical Research Fellow University of Cambridge

 The NIHR Cambridge BRC PPI team run regular training sessions for researchers who are new to PPI or who want to build their skills.
-These are currently held online but when lockdown restrictions ease will resume in our offices on the Cambridge Biomedical Research Campus.
+These are currently held online but we have also started to reintroduce face-to-face training in our offices on the Cambridge Biomedical Research Campus.

 Researchers’ PPI pack